Naturaily/Naturaily-netlify/_career/copywriter-content-marketing-specialist.md

       contents: the flexibility of working hours with ability to work full remotely
   - expectation:
       contents: >-
-        a nice office in the heart of Wrocław surrounded by cafés, restaurants, art galleries, etc.
+        a nice office in the heart of Wroclaw surrounded by cafés, restaurants, art galleries, etc.
   - expectation:
       contents: a MacBook